nolan-meyer1/Arcade-Machine/README.md

 ## Credits Scene

 This is the part of the User Interface that contains all of the credits.
 It includes the game logo image (same one used on the selection screen), the game name followed by the creator (EX: Warriors Arena- Nolan Meyer).
+You start the credits by clicking the left side button.

 ### Atrributes/Class variables
 Attributes: